-Year 5 children have two PE sessions each week.
-Please bring in P.E. kit including trainers each week on a Monday and take them home for a wash on Friday.
-One session will be PE at school.
+Please ensure your child brings in P.E. kit including trainers each week on a Monday and takes them home for a wash on Friday.

 The children are expected to have the school PE kit (available from the supplier Stitch Design) including trainers for each session.
 Long hair must be tied back on PE days.